SoftwareAG/c8y-docs/content/change-logs/platform-services/ui-c8y-1019-4-0-rc-6-restriction-on-role-changes-for-users-managed-by-sso-server.md

   - value: tc-pjJiURv9Y
     label: ui-c8y
 ticket: MTM-57096
-version: 1019.4.0-rc.6
+version:
 ---
-The administrator cannot change the roles of a user managed by the SSO server if they are updated during each login.
+The administrator can no longer change the global roles and inventory roles of a user managed by the SSO server if they are updated during each login.
+This option can be set in access mapping of SSO configuration.